-This report presents the results of four focus groups conducted by NMR Group, Inc. (NMR, also referred to as the evaluation team) with Connecticut residents to assess the reasons that participants in the Home Energy Solutions (HES) non-income eligible program do not install recommended Home Performance (HP) measures in greater numbers or take advantage of program-provided resources such as rebates and, especially, low-interest financing to help fund measure installations.
+This report presents the results of four focus groups conducted by NMR Group, Inc. (NMR) with Connecticut residents to assess the reasons that participants in the Home Energy Solutions (HES) non-income eligible program do not install recommended Home Performance (HP) measures in greater numbers or take advantage of program-provided resources such as rebates and, especially, low-interest financing to help fund measure installations.
 The focus groups took place between May 14, 2012 and May 17, 2012 in four Connecticut communities, and were funded by the Connecticut Energy Efficiency Fund (CEEF) in cooperation with Connecticut Light and Power (CL&P) and The United Illuminating Company (UI) (together referred to as the Companies).